InteractiveMechanics/nmai-nk360-interactives/README.md

 * Set up a system for theme switching between modules for interactives that have multiple versions

+### Getting started
+* Clone the repository
+* Run `npm install` in the project directory

 ### Project structure
 Coming soon!

 ##### Shared assets
 In the root project directory is a shared folder containing assets we can use for multiple interactives.
+Each directory has a symlink to the shared directory to reference these files during development.
 This may include Sass files, images/assets, written content, or JavaScript files.

 ##### Grunt
 Each interactive has a Gruntfile that will run a local webserver with watch command `grunt dev`.
-During development, you can use the former majority of the time and navigate to your project's root.
+If you want to run JSHint to lint all of your custom JavaScript files, you can run `grunt jshint`.

 ##### Commenting
 As you go, be sure to comment your code to make sure it's clear.
 Write a short description of all functions (even if they seem obvious) and define each Sass file at the top of the file with a short description of what you might find in that folder.
 Use the following comment format where possible (include a short description of the function/file, and where appropriate, define the arguments and returned values):